 What are the 7 basic elements of public speaking?

-There are seven elements that a speaker must understand to be able to prepare and transmit an effective speech or presentation in public.
+They are the seven elements that a speaker must understand to be able to prepare and transmit an effective speech or presentation in public.
 A professional and effective speaker knows that he must apply these seven elements at the same time.

 However, not paying attention to any of these aspects may result in an unprofessional or disastrous speech or presentation.